kurachiweb/listful/README.md

 Update the front-matter for the post with its title, excerpt, cover image and the publication date.

-You can mark a post as a draft by adding `draft: true` to the front matter of the post and then it will only display in the local dev environment.

 #### Title

 The title will appear at the top of the post and will be used in the meta tags for the page.